drewgenai/midterm_poc/READMEresponses.md

 In the second half of the course I would like to explore having the application look for external standards to compare the protocols to further help with the comparison process.
 I would also like it to evaluate the file type and use reasoning to determine the best approach to extracting the information and potentially accept more than 2 files.

+There is a partially working agentic version of the application in app_working_on_agentic.py.
+It has issues with the download links provided but works well with the agentic approach.
+Unfortunately the download link it provies is not workign even though the file get created properly.

 ## Final Submission